matter-labs/zinc/zinc-book/src/07-smart-contracts/01-storage-and-methods.md

 ## The constructor

 Each contract must have a constructor, a special function with the name `new`, which returns a `Self` contract instance.
+The contract instance is not a value, but a reference to it, that is, its ETH address of type `u160`.

 You must not initialize the implicit storage fields, since they are filled automatically.

 ```rust,no_run,noplaypen
 contract Example {